bmndc/nokia-leo/README.md

 Check if ADB can recognise the phone by typing `adb devices` into the command-line.

-5. Navigate the command-line to the extracted `platform-tools` folder (if needed) and pull the boot image from the phone with ADB by typing:
+5. Navigate the command-line to the extracted `platform-tools` folder (if needed) and pull the boot image from the phone to the current directory on your computer with ADB by typing:
 {:start="5"}

 ```